Dovetail Alternative: ValidateThat vs Dovetail (2026)

 | Interview transcription | No | Yes, automated |

 The table tells the whole story.
-For card sorting, CardSort is your only option between these two.
+For card sorting, ValidateThat is your only option between these two.
 For organizing and synthesizing research across your team, Dovetail is the stronger choice.

 Pricing

-Dovetail starts higher since it is built for team collaboration:
+Dovetail is priced per-editor since it is built for team collaboration:

 - Enterprise -- Custom pricing